KHORNE

 Some models are so nicely engineered and sculpted, they need no conversion.
 Master Jes Goodwin's rendering of Kharn the betrayer inspired me to a gritty, well worn look.
 (Actually, I paint all my Khornate marines like this- just because they're red doesn't mean they can't be dark red!).
 I use a black wash to darken down the red and gold bits after painting them.
 Skulls and metal bits really stand out agains these darker colors and make the model look more realistic (in my opinion).

-The new multi-part plastic Berzerker models are simply mind blowing!
-They even come with tiny little frag grenades (finally!).
-I love them so much, I used up almost a whole box for other chaos marine conversions before I finally got around to filling out my berzerker forces with them.
+The multi-part plastic Berzerker models are getting old, but still pose well.
+They even come with tiny little frag grenades.
+I used up almost a whole box for other chaos marine conversions before I finally got around to filling out my berzerker forces with them.
 Here's a typical model, with some spikes from the fantasy Orc plastic regiment added on.
 The back pack is one of the really old chaos packs, hard to find nowadays.

 Another view of the above model.
 I love this pose!
 The "bent leg" pieces that come with the Berzerkers can be really nicely posed, with some work.
 Take care not to go totally overboard- it's easy to make your Berzerkers look like they are dancing a crazy jig instead of trudging across the battlefield.
 A combination of torso and head turn, subtle leg turn, and natural arm position make this model dynamic but still pretty convincing...